Bukenkere24/Zero-Trust-Runtime-Threat-Simulation-Platform/README.md

-# Zero-Trust-Runtime-Threat-Simulation-Platform
-Zero-trust runtime threat simulation — an AI red-team agent attacks a deliberately vulnerable app while a rule-based blue-team engine detects and blocks it in real time.
+A fully self-contained security simulation platform.
+A deliberately vulnerable web app runs alongside an AI-powered "attacker" agent that automatically probes it for weaknesses (brute force, SQL injection, credential stuffing), and a rule-based "defender" engine that detects attacks from live logs and auto-blocks offending IPs.
+A live dashboard visualizes the battle and generates a final scorecard — attacks attempted, blocked vs. succeeded, Mean Time To Detect (MTTD), and Mean Time To Remediate (MTTR).
+Built entirely for local/sandboxed use.